zoenetic/orc/README.md

 ## CLI commands

-`orc.Main` selects the bubbletea TUI automatically when stdout is a terminal, and falls back to plain output otherwise (CI, pipes).

 ```
 orc run      [plan] [-v]          execute a plan
 orc preview  [plan]               show what would run and last-run status per task